tpoconnor11/Dash-project/README.md

 Interactive dashboards are a great way of communicating data.

 # Local development
 The tools we will be using to develop our apps are Python, VSCode and Plotly.
+This is because the Dash ecosystem is so powerful.